-\$44B IN PAYMENTS to over 250,000 local businesses located across the United States
+\$49B IN PAYMENTS to over 280,000 local businesses located across the United States

 Each dot represents a business

+\$250,000 PER DAY

+is contributed to the local economy on average by a major motion picture shooting on location

+\$150,000 PER DAY

+on average by a single one-hour television episode shooting on location.

 The industry contributes significantly to the nation's overall economy.

-\$229B IN SALES
+\$242B IN SALES

-in 2017.
-If the industry was a country, its GDP would rank 44th in the world according to World Bank nominal 2017 data.
+in 2018.
+If the industry was a country, its GDP would rank 46th in the world according to World Bank nominal 2018 data.

 The industry increases the tax base.

-\$29.4B IN PUBLIC REVENUES generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry.
-The industry is highly competitive around the world. \$17.2B IN EXPORTS \$10.3B IN TRADE SURPLUS The industry generated a positive balance of trade in every major market in the world.
+\$28B IN PUBLIC REVENUES

+generated from sales taxes on goods, state income taxes, and federal taxes including income tax, unemployment, Medicare and Social Security, based on direct employment in the industry.

+The industry is highly competitive around the world.

+\$16.3B IN EXPORTS

+\$9.4B IN TRADE SURPLUS

+The industry generated a positive balance of trade in every major market in the world.

+EXPORTS

+IMPORTS

-The industry has a trade surplus larger than other major sectors, including telecommunication, transportation, mining, legal, insurance, information, and health-related services.
+The industry runs a trade surplus larger than each of the telecommunications, transportation, insurance, and health related services sectors.

 of the total U.S. trade surplus in services

 Methodology

 Jobs & Wages Supported by the Industry

 Sourced from detailed U.S. Bureau of Labor Statistics (BLS) employment data.
 Direct jobs are calculated from classification codes fully associated with the film and TV industry, as well as industry-related jobs and wages from codes partially associated with the industry estimated by using adjustment factors based on SIC-NAICS bridges, and other updates.
 Total jobs are calculated using the RIMS II economic model of the U.S. Bureau of Economic Analysis (BEA), which captures indirect/induced effects, i.e. jobs and wages that rely on the industry, and some additional film/TV employment in other industries (e.g. retail).
 The current analysis is based on their latest model (2016).
-Note that our recent methodological update resulted in capturing pay television jobs/wages not previously captured.
-The national average comes from the BLS Quarterly Census of Employment and Wages (2017 Annual Wages per Employee).
+The national average comes from the BLS Quarterly Census of Employment and Wages (2018 Annual Wages per Employee).

 Businesses Making Up the Industry

 Calculated based on Dun & Bradstreet business listings data by SIC classification code.

 Payments Made by the Industry

-Calculated using (1) a survey of member company vendor payments in the U.S. for the applicable year; (2) analysis of overall data on film and TV production by the U.S. film and TV industry.
+Calculated using (1) submissions received from eight major studios covering vendor payments in the U.S. for the applicable year; (2) analysis of overall data on film and TV production by the U.S. film and TV industry.

 Tax Revenues Generated by the Industry

 Calculated by applying the appropriate national and local tax rates to wages and taxable vendor payments.

 Contribution to the Overall Economy

 Sourced from Census estimates of annual revenues from employer firms for the applicable classification codes.

 International Trade

 Sourced from the BEA report on U.S. Trade in Services.
 The report measures charges for the use of intellectual property by type.
 The film and television category covers the rights to display, reproduce and distribute motion picture and television programming.